sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/06-networks-assessment.md

     - Azure Firewall
     - Azure Virtual Network

-**Has the organization partitioned applications into different Azure Virtual Networks (VNets), creating dedicated virtual networks for various applications or application components?**
+**Has the organization partitioned applications into different Azure Virtual Networks (VNets), creating dedicated virtual networks for various applications or application components?** (Score Initial)

 - **Legacy:** The organization has not adopted network segmentation strategies using Azure Virtual Networks (VNets), leading to a flat network topology that could increase the risk of lateral movement in the event of a compromise.
 This absence of segmentation may result in less effective isolation of application components, potentially exposing sensitive applications to unnecessary risk.
     - Indicators:
           - Applications and their components reside within a single or a few large networks without adequate segmentation, increasing potential attack surfaces.